GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 - Using this project as is.
 - Using this project as a component, such as a library, package, module, framework, platform, etc, in a new project.
 - Making modifications to this project, such as a modified fork.

+If other projects were also used as components in your project follow these rules:
+    1. If their license satisfies the provisions of this license:
+        1. If they allow for permissable licenses to be used then use this license.
+        2. If they don't allow for permissable licenses then either remove the other project as a component of your project, or remove this project as a component of your project.
+This license must be used for the entirety of your project.
+If the other project's license does not allow for permissable licenses it can not be used in this project alongside this project, even if the two licenses satisfy each other's provisions.
+    2. If their license does not satisfy the provisions of this license:
+        1. Remove the other project as a component of your project, or remove this project as a component of your project.
+Both projects can not be used if they don't share the same license provisions.

 <h3 id="Existing_Project_Same_License">Existing Project Same License</h3>